Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Dataset

 \subsection{Unconsolidated materials}

-Mixtures of polarizable grains embedded in a nonconductive clean sand matrix are prepared to investigate the dependence of SIP on conductive phase properties and volumetric content.
-All mixtures use the same feldspar sand with diameter ($d$) characteristics reported in Table~\ref{tab:sand_grainsize}.
-The sand is air-dried, poured into the sample holders without mechanical compaction, and saturated by slow filling with a KCl solution.
+Mixtures of polarizable grains embedded in clean feldspar sand are used to investigate the dependence of SIP on conductive phase properties and volumetric content.
+The grain-size characteristics of the sand are reported in \ref{app:sand_grainsize}.
+Samples are air-dried, poured without compaction, and saturated with KCl solutions prior to measurement.